wwt/devasc-data-formats/README.md

 ### Programmability Foundations Lab Launch

+\*\*Note - The JupyterLab setup requires some copy and paste operations from your desktop to your instance of the WWT Programmability Foundations Lab.
+The copy and paste experience is the most reliable when you launch the Programmability Foundations Lab with **Google Chrome**.\*\*

 1. Access the [WWT Programmability Foundations Lab](https://www.wwt.com/lab/programmability-foundations-lab) landing page and click the **Launch Lab** button:

 ![1_lab_launch](_images/1_lab_launch.gif)